 - The Editor Agent: Checks the text for tone consistency, fact-checks against reliable sources, and ensures compliance with Google’s E-E-A-T guidelines.

-By the time the content reaches a human editor in WordPress, it is already 90% ready, drastically reducing the “time-to-publish.”
+By the time the content reaches a human editor in WordPress, much of the repetitive groundwork can already be done, which reduces editing time without removing human control.

 2. Programmatic SEO (pseo) at scale